netemera/lorawan-application-data-api/netemera-lorawan-api-v4.md

 ### Uplink Packet

-An uplink packet as the following attributes:
+An uplink packet has the following attributes:

 Attribute|Type|Optional|Description
 ---|---|---|---